nunohs/nunohs-mern/README.md

 - React Query for efficient data management
 - JWT authentication with protected routes
 - Consistent error handling with toast notifications
 - Responsive UI with Tailwind CSS
+-
+## Sources

+Uses code from @TraversyMedia Youtube to learn about MERN.